 - OTHER AROMAS (herb, spice, flower, mineral, earth, other)

 - Cocoa, Milk Chocolate, Coffee, Mocha, Molasses, Leather, Black Pepper, Green Stem, Gravel, Tobacco

 - Vanilla, Dill, Coconut

 - Syrah, Merlot, Dolcetto, Touriga Nacional, Petit Verdot, Petite Sirah, Lacrima, Nero d’Avola, Mourvedre (see other full-bodied red wines )

 - Blended commonly in Right Bank Bordeaux with Merlot and Petit Verdot.
 In Argentina, Malbec is occasionally blended with Bonarda, a regional red grape originally from Italy.

 - Argentina ‘Saved’ Malbec

-- Today, Argentina leads with over 75% of all the acres of Malbec in the world.
+- Today, Argentina leads production of the grape with over 75% of all the acres of Malbec in the world.
 In a way, Argentina reinvigorated Malbec as one of the top 18 noble grapes.
 Now it grows in seven countries and continues to grow in popularity.

 - Malbec’s Blind Tasting Tell